- Amenia Elementary (K-2)

 The town boasts a paved and bucolic Rail Trail for walking, biking and running, which extends to Amenia and is the site of the annual Harlem Valley Rail Ride.
 There are hiking trails in Taconic State Park and camping in the summertime.
 A town beach at Rudd Pond is open all summer for swimming and the Harlem River offers boating and fishing.

-Just down Rte.
-22, through rolling farmland, you'll come into the hamlet of Amenia, a sleepy but charming village that includes several restaurants, a pasta shop, and antique stores.
+Just down route 22, through rolling farmland, you'll come into the hamlet of Amenia, a sleepy but charming village that includes several restaurants, a variety of shops and antique stores.
 Its outlying landscape, however, along with that of Northeast to its north, offers a range of houses tucked into the picturesque countryside.
 The village itself, along with those antique stores, offers all the necessities.
 A notable restaurant here is Serevan, offering fine food with an Armenian touch.
 Nearby Milllbrook, to the west, offers a host of dining experiences.
 Under development is the Silo Ridge Field Club, a private community centered around a Tom Fazio-designed golf course.

 Both Millerton and Amenia are minutes from the local Metro-North commuter line stop of Wassaic and afford easy access to the Northwest Connecticut towns and services, including Sharon Hospital in bordering Sharon, CT.